MdnAgency/magento-save-cart/README.md

 User can add a saved cart in his current cart.
 If the current cart contains items, the module merges the two carts in the current cart.

+### Hyva Theme Compatibility

+We have also created module compatibility for Hÿva Theme available here